nicolasfauchereau/clidesc/docs/install.md

 `psycopg2` can be installed in two ways:

-1. We can make use of [Dan Blanchard](http://dan-blanchard.github.io/)'s channel for psycopg2
+1) We can make use of [Dan Blanchard](http://dan-blanchard.github.io/)'s channel for psycopg2

 ```
 $ conda install -c https://conda.binstar.org/dan_blanchard psycopg2
 ```

-2. Installing from sources:
+2) Installing from source:

 If the above method fails, you need to install from sources, the psycopg2 archive (tar.gz) needs to be downloaded from [The psycopg download page](http://initd.org/psycopg/download/)